CompNet/Pang/README.md

 * `PANG.py`: applies Pang in the general case, possibly to your own data.

 ## To Replicate the Paper Experiments
-To replicate our ECML PKDD experiments, first unzip the provided datasets, and run Pang on them.
+To replicate the experiments in our Paper[P'23], first unzip the provided datasets, and run Pang on them.

 ### Data Preparation
 To unzip the datasets used in our experiments: